Geelong Flier: Competing services

-The Flier was introduced, under the leadership of Chief Commissioner Harold Clapp, to replace the railway-operated bus service from Melbourne to Geelong, and to allow the Victorian Railways to compete with a private bus service operating along the same route.
-The train ran daily except Sundays.
+The Flier was introduced, under the leadership of Chief Railway Commissioner Harold Clapp, to replace the railway-operated bus service from Melbourne to Geelong, and to allow the Victorian Railways to compete with a private bus service operating along the same route.
+According to the Yailways Commissioners, The Flier was designed to "enable business men and other to leave Melbourne at a convenient hour the morning and return in time for the evening meal".
+The service ran daily except Sundays.

 Acceleration projects

 Patronage on the new service was high enough that further expenditure was justified.
-Within a few months the schedule was accelerated by ten minutes southbound and nine minutes northbound, due to the provision of Automatic Staff Exchange equipment at crossing loops on the single track between Newport South and North Geelong.
+Within a few months, the schedule was accelerated by ten minutes southbound and nine minutes northbound, due to the provision of automatic staff exchange equipment at crossing loops on the single track between Newport South and North Geelong.
 That allowed the train to maintain a higher average speed, because it only needed to slow from 70 mph to 60 mph, rather than 25 mph, when exchanging its section authority.
-By mid-1927 the train was regularly operating with more and larger carriages, using the newly built 64 ft Long W fleet to provide more seats for less train weight.
+By mid-1927, the train was regularly operating with more and larger carriages, using the newly built 64 ft Long-W fleet to provide more seats for less train weight.
 However, those cars had a different roof style, so their introduction changed the appearance of the train.